Your resource on the impact of

 The Farmland Assessment Law in Illinois is critical to the solvency of Illinois' number one industry... agriculture.

-In the 2013 spring legislation session, the Illinois Department of Revenue (IDOR) introduced legislation that made a fundmental change to the way farmland assessed values are calculated.
+In the 2013 spring legislation session, the Illinois Department of Revenue (IDOR) introduced legislation that made a fundamental change to the way farmland assessed values are calculated.

-IDOR's plan would shift the annual cap of 10% from a parcel's individual soil productivity index (PI) to the media cropped soil for the entire state.
+IDOR's plan shifted the annual cap of a 10% increase in the assessment on an individual soil productivity index (PI) to the 10% increase in the median cropped soil for the entire state.
 The median cropped soil has a PI of 111.
-The impact of this change would allow the 2014 Certified Values to increase or decrease 10% of PI 111's 2013 Certified Value.
+The impact of this change would allow the 2014 Certified Values for all PI's to increase or decrease 10% of PI 111's 2013 Certified Value.

 The change in will take affect for the 2015 tax year, payable in 2016.

-We have put together articles and resources to help you better understand the law, as well as how to figure your farmland property taxes.
+We have put together articles and resources to help you better understand the law, as well as how to calculate your farmland property taxes.

 Note: You need Adobe Reader to view these documents.
 If you cannot view the documents, download Adobe Reader here.
 It is a free application.